Project Introduction

 - Interactive command-line interface

-- Supports tool calling and result processing
+- Supports tool calls and result processing

 ## System Requirements